mwarzynski/tax_stocks/README.md

 .rw-r--r--    1k mwarzynski  2 Jan 00:00  2021.csv
 ```

-If you already have the data, then it's sufficient to run the script as follows:
+If you already have this data, just run the script as follows:
 ```
 $ python main.py
 tax_stocks: computes the profits (and losses) for stocks transactions and dividends for particular fiscal year.